 My first full-length album of original music in nearly three years.
 Pastoral keyboard passages, pounding electronic rhythms and layers of contemplative ambience ebb and flow in fascinating and unexpected ways, taking you on an immersive trans-genre journey from start to finish.

 I've been writing and recording my own music since 2012, exploring a broad variety of genres, styles and themes along the way.
-I handle the composition and production of all my songs (Logic Pro X is my DAW of choice) as well as keyboards, vocals (I'm not the best singer but it's the thought that counts), percussion, and other instrumental duties; from recording in Logic Pro X to releasing my songs on Bandcamp and Soundcloud, I remain in control of my music every step of the way.
+I handle the composition and production of all my songs (Logic Pro X is my DAW of choice) as well as keyboards, vocals, percussion, and other instrumental duties; from recording in Logic Pro X to releasing my songs on Bandcamp and Soundcloud, I remain in control of my music every step of the way.

-I'm a regular live performer - in times of non-pestillence - at Exeter's Loud and Queer performance art events; I have also played at their Exeter Pride showcase slots in 2018 and 2019, as well as a solo set at the 2018 Women of the World festival.
+I'm a regular live performer - in times of non-pestillence - at Exeter's Loud and Queer performance art events; I also played at their Exeter Pride showcase slots in 2018 and 2019, as well as a solo set at the 2018 Women of the World festival.
 My 2016 album Here Comes A Special Boy? was featured on GoldFlakePaint's list of essential albums by transgender artists, and my music has recieved regular airplay on Culture as a Dare (an experimental radio showcase slot on Thames Estuary station Ship Full of Bombs and later Scottish station Tak Tent Radio).